Vladislav Pedder

 He is known for his pessimistic views on human existence, and his philosophy is generally characterized as nihilistic with a pessimistic tinge.
 His thoughts on the fallacy of human existence were presented in an abridged form in the essay "The Last Messiah" and in his main work, the treatise On the Tragic

-Peter Zapffe's works are listed in the order of publication, indicating the original publishing house where the work was first published.
+The main works of Peter Zapffe are listed in the order of publication, indicating the original publishing house where the work was first published.

 1. Om det tragiske ("On the tragic"), Gyldendal Norsk Forlag, 1941